Demeterio/Spells-Injector-Ghostify/README.md

 > [!IMPORTANT]
 > Do not download the automatically generated **Source code (zip)** or **Source code (tar.gz)** files provided by GitHub.
 These files contain the repository source code and are not the installable version of the mod.

-Extract the downloaded mod ZIP file and follow the installation instructions included inside the ZIP archive.
+Extract the downloaded mod ZIP file and follow the requirements and installation instructions included inside the ZIP archive.

 ## Source Code

-When .ts4script is included in a mod, the mod's editable source python files are available in the [`src/`](src/) directory.
+When .ts4script is included in the mod, the mod's editable source python files are available in the [`src/`](src/) directory.

 These files are provided for transparency, reference, and development purposes.
 Players only interested in installing the mod should use the ZIP file available from the latest release.